China business laws are getting more regular and the new draft changes to foreign investment laws means progress is still being made.

 We have some caveats.

-Because the Chinese government will face more dissent over the next 5 to 10 years while the party continually develops the country amazingly well, China will be hot on national security issues and maintaining the image of the party.
-Stay clear of national security issues and get a good VPN and you should be fine.
+Because the Chinese government will face more dissent over the next 5 to 10 years while the party continually develops the country amazingly well, China will be always be hot on national security issues and maintaining the image of the party.
+Stay clear of national security issues, stay legal, and get a good VPN, and you should be fine.

 Like the US government, the Chinese government will favor local companies over foreign companies.That does not mean that Western companies cannot make money here.
 Not at all actually.
 Chinese people love Western products.
 The Chinese government will not let you cheat your way to success like some may want to, but the market is large for those who respect China and bring value.